Short local and historical walks around Melrose

 - Riverside Walk – 1km

-- Riverside Walk to Lowood Bridge and return – 4km
+- Riverside circular walk to Lowood Bridge and return – 4km

 - Trimontium Walk

-follow Abbey Street down past the Abbey buildings.
-Continue onto Annay Road and at the corner bear left along the
+square follow Abbey Street down past the Abbey buildings.
+Continue onto Annay Road and at the corner bear

-2. Riverside walk to Lowood Bridge and return.
+3. Riverside circular walk to Lowood Bridge and return.
 4km

-Walk 1 can be extended at the cauld by following the riverside path, on the Southern Upland Way (SUW) over the Scaurs
+Walk 1 can be extended at the cauld by following the riverside path, on the Southern Upland Way (SUW) over The

-and along the river meadows to join the road near Lowood Bridge.
-Cross over the bridge and return along the roadside
+Scaurs and along the river meadows to join the road near Lowood Bridge.
+Cross over the bridge and return

-3. Riverside Walk to Newstead and return by Priorswalk.
+4. Riverside walk to Newstead and back or return by Priorswalk.
+4km

-Turn right and at the road junction bear left and take the waymarked path (Borders Abbeys Way) along Priorswalk back
+In Newstead turn right and at the road junction bear left and take the waymarked path (Borders Abbeys Way) along

 (The map shows alternative routes back into Melrose)

-This is an excellent way to discover the town providing an added dimension of local history and a flavour of its
+This is an excellent way to discover the town giving a flavour of its local history and development through time.

-development through time.
-The trail starts and finishes at the Visitor Information Centre in Abbey House opposite
+The trail starts and finishes at the Visitor Information Centre opposite the Abbey.

-The full trail takes about 2 hours to complete. (see map on back page of the Paths booklet)
+The full trail takes about 2 hours to complete. (see map on back page of paths booklet)

 By clicking on the number you will link to the building description.